wamburu/blog/content/posts/2021-01-15-a-mathematician-and-an-apple/index.md

 ### Backstory

 In the early 90s, music consumption was largely over CDs.
 The audio was stored in AIFF (Audio Interchange File Format).
-It was high quality and excessively big.
+It was high quality and excessively large.
 One song, 3 minutes long, could be 30 MB in size.
 An album, 80 minutes could be 800 MB.
 With internet speeds averaging 6.1 kbit/s, it took ~1.5 Hrs to download a song, and about ~1.5 days to get an album.
+A 16GB MP3 player would only hold around 20 albums.

 In 1995, The Fraunhofer Society posted a shareware version of their MP3 encoding software on the internet.
 The software under the hood implemented a [digital music compression algorithm](https://youtu.be/KGZ0een8vSE) based on Karlheinz Brandenburg's work.
 Karlheinz, an electrical engineer & **mathematician**, developed mathematical models that shrank music by 10:1 to 12:1 of its original size while retaining quality.
 A song's size with this technology will be about 3 MB down from the 30 MB and will take ~8 minutes to download.